Kinsasha/etch-a-sketch/README.md

 # etch-a-sketch project

 /_js section_/
-create gridbox, rows and columns call your container from your html file and style it -equate the container width and height the gridbox create a function to create grid cells.
+declare gridbox, rows and columns call your container from your html file and style it -equate the container width and height the gridbox create a function to create grid cells.
 In the function;